capalmer1013/neuralut/README.md

 neuralut

 notes:
-2/12/2021
+2/18/2021
+- new build command is `pyinstaller neuralut.exe.spec`
+- tkintertest is getting the the point where it will need cleaned up. possibly after v 0.1.0 2/12/2021
 - kivy sucks for everything. back to tkinter, looks 90s AF but we good
 - new command is `pyinstaller -F -w tkintertest.py --icon neuralut.ico -n neuralut.exe`